byronsanchez/system-infrastructure/docs/ci.md

 changes. this centralized version is sometimes called an integration environment too. yea, these terms aren't exactly used the same way by every person.

+back to how i intend to use dev envs. vagrant will be used to create dev envs that match staging and production (use the same os, configs, etc.).

+docker MAY be used, more research ongoing

 uses test databases

 ### Env: staging